 How to build shelf for entryway board and batten wall

 Start by creating some sort of rail or stop so your pictures don’t just fall off when you lean them against the wall.
 I found this trim piece at Home Depot and it did the trick perfectly.
-You should be able to find a similar piece at your local hardware stuff in the trim and moulding isle.
+You should be able to find a similar piece at your local hardware store in the trim and molding aisle.
 I attached this to my 2 1/2 inch wide MDF using liquid nails.
 I didn’t use nails because I was afraid it would split the wood and the nails I had would have also been too long and poked through the bottom.

 Then I let that glue dry overnight just to make sure it was going to be strong enough for what I needed.
 After letting that dry I took my 2 1/2 wide mdf and applied liquid nails on the bottom only on the area that would rest on top of the bottom board.
 Once it was in place and level, very carefully shot brad nails right on the edge as close to the wall as possible assure not to shoot a nail through the board.